 Cigarette smoke residue in the AC can also be lurking around in your air ducts, and every time the HVAC fan turns on, those toxic particles will continue to circulate through the house (have you ever seen what it looks like inside your home’s ductwork? …you may not want to).
 Our team of HVAC professionals can clean your air ducts and remove all the scary fuzzy things in there; greatly improving the air quality and eliminating disagreeable odors.

-An additional measure you can take is to have an in-duct air purifier installed; this can help prevent any outdoor smoke (got any partying neighbors?) from making its way into your home; this is an affordable option that can also help in the allergy seasons when pollen is flying through the air.
+An additional measure you can take is to have an in-duct air purification system installed; this can help prevent any outdoor smoke (got any partying neighbors?) from making its way into your home; this is an affordable option that can also help in the allergy seasons when pollen is flying through the air.

 3. Clean Your Home